Showing posts with label Love. Show all posts

 M

-any years have elapsed since I first read this book, nearly 2 decades, and I can swear by it.
+any years have elapsed since I first read this book, nearly 2 decades ago, and I can swear by it.
 To me, this is one of those classic books that any teenage girl and young woman should read.
-It is not only funny and entertaining to read (a movie was made out of it, that says it all), but it also cuts the crap that we use to cheer ourselves or our friends when dealing with a person who is not giving us anything but breadcrumbs.
+It is not only funny and entertaining to read (a movie was made out of it, that says it all), but it also cuts the crap that we use to cheer ourselves or our friends with when dealing with a person who is not giving us anything but breadcrumbs.